bwilliams4428/AWS-Projects/AWS-WordPress/README.md

-# Highly Available and Scaliable Server Environment For Word Press
+# Highly Available and Scaliable LAMP Environment To Host Word Press

 The purpose of this project/tutorial is to host a highly availalbe and scaliable Word Press site on AWS.